In this section you can find information and reports relating to:

 NHS Workforce Race Equality Standard (WRES)

-NHS England has introduced a Workforce Race Equality Standard which requires organisations employing almost all of the 1.4 million NHS workforce to demonstrate progress against a number of indicators of workforce equality, including a specific indicator to address the low levels of BME Board representation.
-The below WRES reports for 2015 are individual for North, Central and South Manchester CCGs, and citywide for 2016.
-Going forward there will be just one report for Manchester CCG.
+NHS England has introduced a Workforce Race Equality Standard (WRES) which requires organisations employing almost all of the 1.4 million NHS workforce to demonstrate progress against a number of indicators of workforce equality, including a specific indicator to address the low levels of BME Board representation.

-If you would like to know more about the Workforce Race Equality Standard, you can click here to watch a video from the national WRES Implementation Team.
+If you would like to know more about the Workforce Race Equality Standard, watch the below video from the national WRES Implementation Team.

 The Equality Framework for Local Government (EFLG)